This piece moves further into how culture shapes our our interpersonal concerns. [2,900 words]

 The bakoledoore collided with the first choice.
 “The research center,” my ancestor replied.

-I decided to use a set of sticks I gathered from a fallen branch before entering the diviner’s room.
+I used a set of sticks I gathered from a fallen branch before entering the diviner’s room.
 I learned this trick a few weeks earlier.
-Using outside objects helps isolate choices or responsible parties and adds objectivity to the session because neither the diviner nor, if the objects are chosen by a third party, the client knows what they represent.
+Using outside objects helps isolate choices or responsible parties and adds objectivity to the session because neither the diviner nor, if a third party chooses them, the client knows what they represent.

-The bakoledoore collided with the second piece of metal.
+The stick collided with the second piece of metal.
 “No, it’s not a spirit,” I said, speaking for my grandfather.

 The bakoledoore perused the items on its own terms as the diviner whistled a tune with the rattle’s rhythm.
 Then it whacked the longest stick away from the others, sending it across the floor and out the door.
-“It’s not Jamie.”
-Directly the bakoledoore identified a twisted, medium length stick, nudged it away from the others, and repeatedly tapped it.
+“It’s not my sister.”
+The bakoledoore identified a twisted, medium length stick, nudged it away from the others, and repeatedly tapped it.

 “So, is it this one?”
 I asked.
 If it is, tap this metal here.
 If not, then here.”

-Later that week, I entered the Sirigu market searching for the prescribed cowry shells and the bottle of schnapps for my libation.
-I was ambivalent.
-What could the ritual accomplish?
+Later that week, I entered the Sirigu market looking for the prescribed cowry shells and the bottle of schnapps for my libation.
+I was uncertain.
+What would the ritual accomplish?
 I walked from the market center toward the livestock section on its periphery.
 I passed boys selling kola nuts arranged in even rows according to size on pitted wood planks.
 Old men offered lengths of homemade rope swaying from stall support beams.
 Around a corner in a narrow passage, a Burkinabé man was crouched in the shade with a cloth spread before him.
-He was catering to people in need of tools—objects to tempt fate or amend the future.
+He was catering to people needing tools—objects to tempt fate or amend the future.
 Displayed were metal bracelets and crude rings, old coins, a hedgehog skin, and a small pile of cowry shells.
 Cowry shells have a rich history throughout West Africa as a currency and as a symbol of fertility and production.
 I selected a handful of shells, purchased a bottle of schnapps from a local bar, and went home.

-The guinea fowl descended from their roosts and commenced their litany.
-Smoldering cooking fires saturated the air, and women followed the nearby paths carrying their empty water containers.
+The guinea fowl descended from their roosts and began their litany.
+Smoldering cooking fires saturated the air, and women followed the nearby paths carrying their empty water pots.
 Rather than phoning my family from this spot, I called upon my deceased grandfathers.
-As the sun broke over the horizon and the dry season heat poured down, I placed the cowry shells upon an altar-shaped rock and tipped several healthy schnapps libations over them while muttering thanks.
+As the sun broke over the horizon and the dry season heat streamed down, I placed the cowry shells upon an altar-shaped rock and tipped several healthy schnapps libations over them while muttering thanks.
 Its volatile aroma climbed as the liquor trickled down.
-I thanked my ancestors for protecting me, and I asked them to keep a watchful eye over my work.
+I thanked my ancestors for protecting me, and I asked them to keep a vigilant eye over my work.
 It was too early for me to partake, but I knew they would be grateful for the extra pour.

-I stood quietly for a moment before walking to my room.
+I stood for a moment before walking to my room.

-With my ritual obligation complete, I felt unburdened.
-Logically, I thought that this would not influence my data request.
+With my ritual obligation complete, I was freed.
+Logically, I thought this would not influence my data request.
 And yet it eased tension.
 I did all I could.
 The rest was up to my ancestors.

-Over the following days, I found myself uncharacteristically greeting Isaac and others around the research center, and I felt less paranoid about people trying to block or steal my work.
+Over the coming days, I greeted Isaac and others around the research center, and I was less paranoid about people trying to block or steal my work.
 I was more convivial.
 I made more of an effort to talk to people interested in my research.
 Ten days later, my data request was approved.

-A Nankani diviner would say that my ancestors interceded on my behalf.
-“Of course, this is the way it’s supposed to be,” an elder stated.
+A Nankani diviner would say my ancestors interceded on my behalf.
+“This is the way it’s supposed to be,” an elder stated.
 “Our great ancestors look out for us.
 How else would we survive?”

 There is also a possible ethnographic interpretation.
 The ritual altered how I framed and attended to my relationships.
-That is, the divination session, which involved defining the problem, naming the suspects, identifying Isaac aloud, and clarifying how he could influence the outcome of my request, were interventions that “worked on” my social world, shifting how I interacted with him and others.
+The divination session, which involved defining the problem, naming the suspects, identifying Isaac aloud, and clarifying how he could influence the outcome of my request, were interventions that “worked on” my social world, shifting how I interacted with him and others.
 Perhaps the most significant result was the development of a narrative that changed my behavior and rendered me more transparent.
-In general, one could posit that divination plays a role within Nankani culture to clarify uncertainty and to manage, in part, the opacity of others and the very interpersonal concerns that the cultural system itself generates.
+One might posit that divination plays a role within Nankani culture to clarify uncertainty and to manage, in part, the opacity of others and the very interpersonal concerns that the cultural system itself generates.